 Executives who truly understand their role also understand the nature of alliances.
 They recognise that alliances are not magic wands but rather the product of collaborative teamwork, both with the partner and within their own organisation.

-Alliance managers, executives and other functions are an essential in the governance structure for alliances.
-Regardless the size of your company, or your partner’s company, setting a governance structure is essential.
+In the governance structure of alliances, Alliance Managers, executives, and other functions all play vital roles.
+Regardless of the size of your company or your partner’s company, establishing a robust governance structure is essential.